 This is a system that includes safety switches to prevent a mower from starting if certain events are met like engaging the brake.

-A safety switch can be defective and cause your zero-turn to fail to turn over.
+A safety switch can be defective and cause your mower to fail to turn over.
 Test the safety switch using a multimeter.
-You can also temporarily bypass the safety switch to identify a bad switch, but only do this for troubleshooting purposes.
+You can also temporarily bypass the safety switch to identify a bad switch but only do this for troubleshooting purposes.

 Never operate a mower without the safety switch.
 Never run a mower when a safety switch is bypassed.
 A safety switch can save you from serious injury and you never know when you’re going to need it.

 The starter solenoid can go bad when the spring becomes weak or the copper plate begins to corrode.
-A weak starter, bad battery, or bad ground can also cause the solenoid to fail.
+A weak starter, bad battery, or bad ground can also cause it to fail.

 Before you test your starter solenoid, you must have a fully charged battery.
-Continue testing the solenoid by using the steps to diagnose a bad starter solenoid in How to Tell Your Lawn Mower Solenoid is Bad.
+Continue testing it by using the steps to diagnose a bad starter solenoid in How to Tell Your Lawn Mower Solenoid is Bad.